Cnasboll/HLF25-2/v04/README.md

 `biography.alignment > reasonable AND powerstats.strength >= powerstats.intelligence*1.1`.

 To find dumb _Villians_ with the letter `x` in their name, try out:
-`name ~ 'x' AND biography.alignment >= bad AND powerstats.intelligence < 50`, assuming these adhere to well-defined stanard criteria.
+`name ~ 'x' AND biography.alignment >= bad AND powerstats.intelligence < 50`, assuming these adhere to well-defined standard criteria.

 ### Gender (*Appearance.Gender*) search
 As the `Gender` enum in the `Appearance` section are mapped to _SHQL™_ as the constants `unknown` = `0`, `ambiguous` = `1`, `male` = `2`, `female` = `3`, `nonBinary` = `4`, `wontSay` = `5`, respectively, one can type: